This article on dog walking tips is brought to you by Finchley Dog Walker

 Harnesses

-There are a variety of harnesses around, from string vest-type ones to harnesses that look like flat jackets.
-Some of these encourage pulling in my view.
+There are various harnesses available, from string vest-type ones to harnesses that look like flat jackets.
+Some of these, in my view, encourage pulling.

-I believe using either a Mekuti balance harness or a harness with the clip on the front (and back) are the best harnesses to use and make a difference, especially for dogs that like to pull.
+I believe either a Mekuti balance harness or a harness with the clip on the front (and back) is the best harness for making a difference, especially for dogs that like to pull.

 It is essential to remember that just using a front harness won’t solve everything.
-Dogs are like babies and need to be taught to walk beside you without pulling.
+Dogs are like babies and must be taught to walk beside you without pulling.
 It is a good idea to look at puppy training classes.

 This article by chasing dog tales is excellent.